Doug Moench

-Douglas Moench (/mʌntʃ/; born February 23, 1948) is an American comic book writer notable for his Batman work and as the creator of Moon Knight, Deathlok, Black Mask, Electric Warrior and Six from Sirius.
-He is also known for his critically acclaimed eight year run on Master of Kung Fu.
+Douglas Moench (/mʌntʃ/; born February 23, 1948, in Chicago, Illinois) is an American writer of comics, novels, short stories, newspaper feature articles, weekly newspaper comic strips, film screenplays and teleplays.
+He is notable for his Batman work and as the creator of Moon Knight, Deathlok, Black Mask, Harvey Bullock, Electric Warrior, and Six from Sirius; he is also known for his critically acclaimed eight-year run on Master of Kung Fu.

 Early life

-Born in Chicago, Illinois, Moench has written novels, short stories, newspaper feature articles, weekly newspaper comic strips, film screenplays and teleplays.
-His first published work was My Dog Sandy, a comic strip printed in his elementary school newspaper.
+Moench's first published work was My Dog Sandy, a comic strip printed in his elementary school newspaper.
 Moench had a fan letter printed in The Amazing Spider-Man issue #17 (Oct.
-1964) in which he praised the art of Steve Ditko.
+1964) in which he praised the art of Steve Ditko and others printed in Avengers #51 (April 1968), Captain America #102 (June 1968), and Silver Surfer #14 (March 1970).
 He began his professional writing career with scripts for Eerie #29 and Vampirella #7 (both cover dated September 1970) and articles for the Chicago Sun-Times.
 In 1973, he moved to New York City.